 Chicago Style Hot Dog FAQ

 Chicago style hot dogs are made with all beef hot dogs.
 Look for Vienna Beef brand!

 To make sure the buns come out perfectly warm and steamy, I lay a damp paper towel down on a plate, pile the buns on top, then cover them with another damp paper towel.
 Microwave the buns at 15 second intervals until warmed through but not too hot; about 30-45 seconds total.

 I hope you guys enjoy this Chicago staple as much as us Chicagoans do!
-There's nothing like a good hot dog in the summer, amiright?
+You can find everything you need to make Chicago Style Hot Dogs on my Amazon Storefront Chicago section.
 Make your summer more Chicago-y and serve these guys at your next get together!

 In other news, I cannot believe how many times I just typed 'Chicago'.
 Yowza.

 - Yellow mustard

 - Bring a large pot of water to a boil.
 Lower the heat to a simmer, add the hot dogs and cook for 10 minutes or until heated through.
 Alternatively, you can steam them in a steamer basket over boiling water until heated through.